imaginando/imaginando.github.io/bam/matrix.md

 ## Triggering a clip

-To trigger a single clip simply click the clip you want to trigger.
-This action also selects the clip which is shown by a white border around the clip’s cell.
+To trigger a single clip simply press the clip you want to trigger.
+This action also selects the clip, which is shown by a white border around the clip’s cell.
 A clip that is in a trigger state is shaded brighter than non-trigger state clips.
-As a clip plays a visual indication of its playback position is represented by a progressive horizontal shading graduating from left to right.
+As a clip plays, a visual indication of its playback position is represented by a progressive horizontal shading graduating from left to right.
 When the end of the clip is reached, it will automatically loop back to the start of the clip and playback will continuously loop until the clip is stopped.

-Clicking a different clip on the same track will select and trigger the new clip (synchronizing the start of playback based on the ‘Trigger quantisation’ project settings - accessed via the cog icon on the bottom toolbar.)
+Pressing a different clip on the same track will select and trigger the new clip (synchronizing the start of playback based on the ‘Trigger quantisation’ project settings - accessed via the [cog icon on the bottom toolbar](interface.md#preferences-menu).)

-Clicking a clip from a different track will select and trigger the new clip, synchronizing the playback with currently playing clips.
+Pressing a clip from a different track will select and trigger the new clip, synchronizing the playback with currently playing clips.
 You can see that both clips are now selected because they both have a white border, and both clips will also have brighter shading to show they are